 Categorise information about Harris Interactive: their brand history, what separates them from their competitors

-Having developed solid foundations for a video and infographic output during stage one through a clear story about their communities online research tools, with elements which tie into their wider company brand messaging.
+Having developed solid foundations for a video and infographic output during stage one through a clear story about their communities online research tools, with elements that tie into their wider company brand messaging.

 Design and production

-With the foundation set for the video and infographic, we ended the consultancy session with a solid production timeline along with outlined responsibilities on both sides ensuring that the project creation process would run as smoothly as the consultation process.
-Providing content writing support for sections Harris Interactive were tasked with developing.
-This meant when it came to the production and creation stage of this project, the client already knew exactly what they would be getting and could swiftly okay storyboard and early infographic visuals with minor changes.
-This meant that we were able to focus on the production side of things with very little client ‘back and forth’, which lead to a swift output.
+With the foundation set for the video and infographic, we ended the consultancy session with a solid production timeline along with outlined responsibilities on both sides ensuring that the project creation process would run as smoothly as the consultation process. we managed the entire project pipeline, providing content writing support for sections Harris Interactive were tasked with developing.

 (S Qureshi, Head of Online Communities)